osoekawaitlab/shtym-py/docs/adr/0005-inherit-child-process-exit-codes.md

 - Non-zero exit codes indicate failure (1-255)
 - Scripts and CI/CD systems rely on exit codes for flow control

-When shtym executes `stym pytest tests/`, there are several options for what exit code shtym itself should return.
+When shtym executes `stym run pytest tests/`, there are several options for what exit code shtym itself should return.

 ## Decision